Part 2: The Role of Insurance Companies in Corrupting Dentistry

 Good dentistry takes time, skill, and attention to detail.
 Unfortunately, under the high quotas and volume demands of most dental franchises and DSOs, these two essentials are often at odds.

-There comes a point where the “product” simply can’t be made within the cost constraints which we are rapidly approaching with this mode of opertaion.
+There comes a point where the “product” simply can’t be made within the cost constraints which we are rapidly approaching with this mode of oporataion.
 It’s like trying to manufacture a quality car on a motorcycle budget.

 So what is the “motorcycle market” for dentistry?
 It’s a one-size-fits-all approach, often driven by insurance agreements, referral kickbacks, and profit margins benefiting the DSO rather than patient well-being.